data-yaml/auto-analyze/README.md

 # auto-analyze

-Benchling to Omics to NextFlow to Quilt
+## Benchling to Omics to NextFlow to Quilt

 Inspired by https://github.com/aws-samples/aws-healthomics-eventbridge-integration

+* Benchling
+* AWS Omics
+* NextFlow from Seqera Labs
+* Quilt Data

 ## Steps